Kaalwy/MeiBot/README.md

 ### Contributing

 Contributions are welcome!
-If you'd like to work on KalleBot, please follow these steps:
+If you'd like to work on MeiBot, please follow these steps:
 ```
 - Fork the repository.
 - Create a new branch for your feature or fix.